antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 </div>

-Tracing JITs works by recording a trace of all microops which are executed.
-The optimize can then reason about what happens in the trace and remove unneeded operations.
+Tracing JITs work by recording a trace of all microops which are executed.
+The optimizer can then reason about what happens in the trace and remove unneeded operations.

 However, sometimes we encounter some operation which is a black box from the